The 7 Best Cappuccino Cups

 However, remember that you don’t want to go for just any glass cup, as many cannot properly retain the heat.
-You want to make sure you get a double-walled glass cup, and there are few options out there that are as popular or renowned as the DeLonghi Double Walled Thermo Cappuccino Glasses.
+You want to make sure you get a double-walled cup, and there are few options out there that are as popular or renowned as the DeLonghi Double Walled Thermo Cappuccino Glasses.

-- Double-walled glass for optimal heat retention
+- Double-wall construction for optimal heat retention

 - Backed by a popular brand name